LLM4Rocq/LLM4Docq-header/README.md

 3. Be explicit.
 Spell out operations and relationships in plain English (e.g., "less than" instead of "<").
 4. Be self-contained.
 The reader should understand the meaning of the declaration without seeing the code.
 5. Be embedding-friendly.
 Do not use pronouns or external references like "this lemma" or "the following."
 Explicitly mention inputs and outputs.
-6. Use high-level terms like natural number, integer, boolean, list of integers, finite sequence, function, set, matrix, or polynomial.
+6. Use high-level terms like natural number, matrix, or polynomial.
 7. Be consistent: if the element is a lemma, start the docstring with "This lemma states ..."; apply the same rule to all other kinds of elements.
 8. Avoid referring to variable names when possible.
 For example, instead of writing "Defines the minimal polynomial of a matrix A as the monic polynomial of least degree that evaluates to the zero matrix when A is substituted for the variable,..." prefer "Defines the minimal polynomial of a matrix as the monic polynomial of least degree that evaluates to the zero matrix when substituted for the variable."